shannawn/shannonaw/brain-doodles/true-and-beautiful.md

 "There she goes" moments are also the moments when I place too high expectations on myself.
 These expectations come from the idea that today will be the same as tomorrow.
 As I said earlier, I know this isn't true.
 But I feel like this is true.
 And when every day is the new tomorrow, it means each day has very high stakes.

-Vacation is the anti-thesis of this.
+Vacation is the antithesis of this.
 Vacation is the exception, not the rule.
+It is a disruptor.
+No routine.
+No external pressure.
 It is liberation.
 Today, you might read.
 Tomorrow, you might write.
 Wednesday, you might do nothing.
+Every single day is a new day.

-Now, imagine if vacation was every day.
+Now, imagine if the vacation was every day.
 Imagine that every day was just a day.
 Imagine that I trusted myself to know that if I didn't do something today, I could do it another day.

 I want this for myself and I'm working on creating it.
 I can ask myself "do I want to do that?" before taking an action.
 I can set boundaries with others.
-I can acknowledge the expiration dates on a challenge I'm experiencing by telling myself ""This a ______ minute/hour/day issue."
+I can acknowledge the expiration dates on a challenge I'm experiencing by telling myself "This a ______ minute/hour/day issue."